Job Security

 Improves Engagement

-Don’t forget that this is on top of the poor engagement rates that are being seen across the board.
-In the era of “Act Your Wage”, many employees are already dissatisfied with their conditions and showing high levels of disengagement – and this is without taking job security factors into account.
+Don’t forget that this is on top of the poor engagement rates that are already being seen across the board.
+In the era of “Act Your Wage”, many employees are dissatisfied with their conditions and showing high levels of disengagement – and this is without taking job security factors into account.

 On the other hand, promoting job security has a significant impact on engagement.
 According to the NCBI, more than 85% of job-secure workers are engaged.
 Meanwhile, for those with an uncertain future, all is not lost, as managers can play an important role in reducing the effect of job insecurity.
 Managerial support for job-insecure workers increases the chance that these employees are engaged by 13%.